Watch Israel's OurCrowd Summit live

-OurCrowd event is 'part conference, part trade show and part circus.'
+Tech superstars are in Jerusalem March 7 for event that is 'part conference, part trade show and part circus.'

 Eric Brand is juggling.
-In just a few weeks, he's helping put on a conference in Israel for the high-tech industry.
+On March 7, he's helping put on a conference in Israel for the high-tech industry.
 It will feature speakers from Nobel Prize winner Daniel Kahneman to a former professional hockey player.
 It will highlight tech that can save lives, predict the weather and make driving safer.
 People from 90 different countries will be in attendance.

 "I like to say that the summit is part conference, part trade show and part circus," he said with a laugh, when we caught up with him during a brief break in preparations.
 Brand works for OurCrowd, a Jerusalem-based firm that has invested in nearly 200 startups.
 "I'm more like the architect of the summit.
 There's an entire team here of very talented people who pull it all together.
 I'm just lucky to be in the center of all that."